Annotations

 If we treat the preprocessing as a separate task, it raises the risk that we might accidentally overfit to the data at hand.

-For example, someone might estimate something from the entire data set (such as the principle components) and treat that data as if it were known (and not estimated).
-Depending on the what was done with the data, consequences in doing that could be:
+For example, someone might estimate something from the entire data set (such as the principal components) and treat that data as if it were known (and not estimated).
+Depending on what was done with the data, the consequences of doing that could be:

 The big issue here is that you won’t be able to figure this out until you get a new piece of data, such as the test set.